nacjm/Maple_Tensorflow/README.md

-# Maple: A Theano-based Emotional Chatbot for Discord
+# Maple: A Tensorflow & Keras--based Emotional Chatbot for Discord

 Maple is my personal experiment with lukalabs' Cakechat program.
 I've added discord.py support, sentiment analysis with the TextBlob library, and there is more to come.